 This post may contain affiliate links.
 Please read my disclosure.

-It's perfect for special holiday occasions, or just an every day dinner!
+This crispy duck is perfect for special holiday occasions, or just an every day dinner!
 And it's beautiful.
-It comes out nice and browned and perfect for dinner presentations.
-While I really like this whole roasted Moroccan chicken and this Indian roast chicken, I just love the richness and juiciness of a nice roast duck.
+The whole bird comes out nice and browned and perfect for dinner presentations.

+While I really like this roasted Moroccan chicken and this Indian roast chicken, I just love the richness and juiciness of a nice roast duck.
+It's my favorite duck recipe, and that's saying a lot because we also love this sous vide whole duck, sous vide duck confit and this sous vide duck breast!

 We glaze it with an orange glaze (don't worry, it doesn't make the duck overly sweet) that has just a touch of heat in it.
 The flavor is barely sweet, savory and rich from the duck.